The Four Pillars

 2026 Spearhead

-The institutional architecture required to govern AI is forming in real time.
-Most organizations using AI have no formal governance framework.
-State and supranational regulators are converging on lifecycle governance requirements, meaning continuous post-deployment monitoring rather than point-in-time review.
-The supervisory expectation is shifting from compliance to organizational design.
+The rules for governing AI are being written in real time, and most organizations using it still have no formal way to govern it.
+Regulators are converging on lifecycle oversight, continuous monitoring after deployment rather than a single point-in-time review, and the expectation is shifting from box-checking compliance toward organizational design.

-The Institute's Responsible AI work begins from a structural premise.
-The organizational architectures designed for predictable, point-in-time AI systems are insufficient for agentic systems and lifecycle governance regimes.
+Our Responsible AI work starts from a structural premise: the systems built for predictable, point-in-time AI are not enough for agentic systems and continuous-oversight regimes.
 The gap is not regulatory but institutional.
-Closing it requires reorganizing model risk, compliance, technology, and legal functions into integrated governance systems that operate on a different clock than traditional examination cycles.
+Closing it means reorganizing model risk, compliance, technology, and legal functions into integrated governance that runs on a different clock than the traditional examination cycle.

 Active research questions

-• How do board risk committees develop AI risk appetite frameworks when system behavior cannot be fully specified ex ante?
+• How do board risk committees set AI risk appetite when system behavior cannot be fully specified in advance?

-• What does continuous lifecycle monitoring require operationally, and what is the eighteen-month build path for institutions starting from compliance-only postures?
+• What does continuous lifecycle monitoring require operationally, and what is the build path for institutions starting from a compliance-only posture?

-• How should the three lines of defense be restructured for agentic systems where ownership is distributed across product, engineering, compliance, and legal?
+• How should the three lines of defense be restructured for agentic systems, where ownership is split across product, engineering, compliance, and legal?

-• Where do MAS lifecycle controls, EU AI Act post-deployment obligations, FDA Total Product Lifecycle frameworks, and SR 11-7 evolution converge in operational expectations?
+• Where do MAS, EU AI Act, FDA, and SR 11-7 obligations actually converge in operational terms?

 Active work under this pillar

-Horizon Scan 001: AI Governance in Regulated Industries (forthcoming).
-The AI Governance Pulse and Navigator open-methodology assessment tools.
-HSI Briefs on financial sector and healthcare AI governance.
+Horizon Scan 001, AI Governance in Regulated Industries.
+The AI Governance Pulse and the Governance Readiness Assessment, both published as open-methodology tools.
+HSI Briefs on financial-sector and healthcare AI governance.
 Track II working sessions on cross-jurisdictional regulatory convergence.

 Visit pillar hub →